MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 #### WMCDC OBEX Control Model (Single PDO)

 There are two ways to enumerate Object Exchange Protocol (OBEX) control model interface collections: the USB generic parent driver can group all of the OBEX interfaces together and create a single physical device object (PDO) for all of the OBEX interfaces, or the parent driver can create a separate PDO for each OBEX interface.
-For a description of the hardware IDs that the USB generic parent driver generates for OBEX interfaces that are enumerated separately, see [WMCDC OBEX Control Model (Multiple PDOs)](wmcdc-obex-control-model--multiple-pdos-.md).
+For a description of the hardware IDs that the USB generic parent driver generates for OBEX interfaces that are enumerated separately, see [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).

 When the USB generic parent driver assigns a single PDO to all of the OBEX interfaces, the PDO has the following properties.